JustinSDK/cqMore/docs/workplane.md

 - `points`: the list of x, y points.
 - `join`: the wire as a join
-- `forConstruction`: should the new wires be reference geometry only?
+- `forConstruction = False`: should the new wires be reference geometry only?

 ## Examples